 How you layout a page and what you put on it is the closest you will come to replicating the in-store experience.
 It goes deeper than just merchandising your PLP or Search Results.
 Your PDP page is equally important.
 Do you have badges on your products that mimic the yellow ‘sale’ stickers you would have in a store?
 Do you have fit guides on products to mimic the shoe sizers laying around the store?
 Do you show the shoes being worn in lifestyle pictures so I can get an idea of how they look in real life?
 Do you offer “fit surveys” so I can understand if your size 12 runs true to size?

 Think about this, why do you pull out a cookbook to find something to eat but you search for a recipe to find what to cook.
 Two very different actions, you flip through a recipe book for ideas, you search for the recipe of what you want.
 Make your website browsing like flipping pages in a cookbook for ideas and your search for finding what you already want to make.

-So, how seriously are you taking your merchandising online, or are you still stuck in ‘put it online and it just works’?
-Many companies are not investing in merchandising and are relying on the platform they chose to just ‘work’.
+So, how seriously are you taking your merchandise online, or are you still stuck in ‘put it online and it just works’?
+Many companies are not investing in merchandise and are relying on the platform they chose to just ‘work’.
 It doesn’t and you need the right tools, but more importantly, the right people to be able to effectively merchandise.